Whiteknight/ParserObjects/docs/v4/parser_usage.md

 This string is useful primarily as an auditing or debugging tool, to make sure that parsers implement the grammar you expect.
 Some parsers cannot be completely reduced to BNF form (`Sequential` and `Function` parsers, for example).
 Other parsers will be converted to something which is not standards-compliant BNF, but which may still be useful in debugging.

-For BNF stringification to work, parsers must have a name.
+For BNF stringification to work properly, parsers must have a name.
 Only parsers which have a name will get a line of BNF generated in the output.
 It is a very good idea to use `.Named("...")` in general, and it is nearly mandatory if you want to have usable BNF stringification.

 **Note**: The output of `.ToBnf()` is described as "pseudo-BNF" on purpose.
 The output string is not guaranteed to be standards-compliant, machine-readable BNF, and in fact should be assumed not to be.
 It is a mixture of BNF, RegularExpression pattern syntax and human-readable notes, and is generally intended for reading by humans as a tool for verification and debugging only.